GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 `kubernetes.io/pod-mlts` that will sign certificates scoped to pods or service accounts.

-Further functionality adds the ability to the node to automatically generate, request and auto mount these certifcates upon pod admission.
+Further functionality adds the ability to the node to automatically generate, request and project these certifcates upon pod admission.
 The signer will verify and automatially approve the properly formatted certificate requests from the node.

 ## Motivation